“That's a very generous offer. Um, let me think it over for a few days and get back to you.”

 Well, my daughter in this show is very strongly liberal, and she's a very — she's a — she went to, uh, um, Stanford Law School, and she graduated from Stanford with honors.

 But people also use "um" when they're talking about a topic that is uncomfortable.
 Using "um" shows the listener that you're being careful about a topic that is very sensitive.
-So you would use "um" when you're talking seriously about:
+So you might use "um" when you're talking seriously about:

 - a death in someone's family